 3) Birth- Trust your body and your baby.
 Don't let societal pressures or policies change your perspective about what you want and need while pregnant, going through childbirth or postpartum during this pandemic- Dr. Jessica Dupont, Naturopathic Doctor and Birth Doula

 4) Baby Eczema- Steroid creams can help, but they are a band aid solution.
-Get help figuring out what your baby’s eczema triggers are- Dr. Alexis Reid, Naturopathic Doctor and Founder of Eco Chic Movement
+Get help figuring out what your baby’s eczema triggers are, it goes beyond just having a cream for baby eczema- Dr. Alexis Reid, Naturopathic Doctor and Founder of Eco Chic Movement

 5) Car Seat Safety- Feeling overwhelmed about your car seat?
 There are certified Child Passenger Safety Technicians all across North America who can offer you hands-on, in-person assistance that is either very low cost, or often times, free!
 You can find a local technician in your area by visit safekids.org (US) or cpsac.org (Canada)- Holly Choi Co-Owner Safe Beginnings First Aid